 Newly Diagnosed with KRAS-Positive Lung Cancer?

-In this video, LUNGevity's Amy Moore, PhD, sits down with Mark Awad, MD, PhD, a thoracic oncologist at Dana-Farber Cancer Institute, to discuss KRAS-positive lung cancer and what questions newly diagnosed patients should ask their doctors.
-We discuss first-line treatment, biomarker testing, clinical trials, and drug resistance.
+In this video, LUNGevity's Amy Moore, PhD, sits down with Mark Awad, MD, PhD, a thoracic oncologist at Dana-Farber Cancer Institute, to discuss KRAS-positive lung cancer and the questions newly diagnosed patients should ask their doctors.
+They discuss first-line treatment, biomarker testing, clinical trials, and drug resistance.

 News in the Community